Where is Chavayah Overnight Camp for Girls located?

 What if my child is needs to take an airplane to get to camp?

-Camp will provide bus pick from O’Hare Airport ONLY for an additional transportation fee.
-Please contact the camp office for details BEFORE you book your flight.
+Camp will provide bus pick from O’Hare Airport for an additional transportation fee.
+(We do not provide transportation from any other airports.)
+Please contact the camp office for details before you book your flight.

 What does my child do with her luggage?